 “Baa, Baa, Black Sheep” is one of the oldest English nursery rhymes with a very recognizable melody.
 Do you know its familiar tune?
 Here’s a hint.
-The melody is similar to one of our other nursery rhyme song videos on our Kids YouTube channel.
+The melody is similar to another nursery rhyme song video on our Kids YouTube channel.
 Keep reading to find out the story behind “Baa, Baa, Black Sheep” and to learn the title of the other familiar rhyme with the same melody.

 “Baa, Baa, Black Sheep” Lyrics